-A few sites that have recently received acclaim as top budgeting tools are Mint.com, Learnvest.com and Manilla.com.
+A few sites that have recently received acclaim as top budgeting and organizational tools are Mint, LearnVest and Manilla.
 A common factor that all three share is that they are free to use and take only a couple minutes to set up and personalize.
 So in order to compare the top financial tools available on the web, I surrendered my deepest, darkest financial data to each website in hopes of finding a money management tool that aligns with my financial goals.

 The registration process was straightforward and user friendly.
-Upon logging into Mint.com, users will be sent to their account overview page, which provides a snapshot of recent updates from each major category.
+Upon logging into Mint, users are sent to their account overview pages, which provide a snapshot of recent updates from each major category.
 The following are the features shown on the overview page:

-Trends: The Mint.com trends application is the most engaging component of this financial tool.
+Trends: The Mint trends application is the most engaging component of this financial tool.
 This is where spending habits are identified, organized and compared.
 From the various categories that expenses fall into, purchases are further segmented into specific purchase types within the umbrella category.

 For example, after clicking on “Auto & Transport,” users are brought to a more precise graph of the types of purchases within that label.
 Upon clicking on “Service & Parts,” you will be directed to a list with all transactions reflected in the graph.